By Alex Boston

 Measurement is often neglected during the content planning process.
 Figure out ahead of time how you will track the effect of your content in terms of reaching specific goals.

 If your goals focus on brand awareness and reach, simply engaging readers might be enough.
 You can use time-on-page and similar metrics to broadly analyze content engagement.
-If you’re trying to drive new applications or donations to your advancement foundation, you need a more precise method of masurement.
+If you’re trying to drive new applications or donations to your advancement foundation, you need a more precise method of measurement.

 With the proper setup, Google Analytics can show how many times visitors click on links, fill out forms, call phone numbers, and engage in a host of other custom interactions.
 You’ll see immediately whether your content supports your strategic goals.